akashasong-ai/chess.ai/README.md

-That sounds like an exciting and innovative project!
-Creating a platform where different Large Language Models (LLMs) can play chess against each other and be evaluated based on their performance is both ambitious and unique.
-Below is a comprehensive guide to help you start building this program, covering architecture, technology stack, implementation steps, and key considerations.
+Platform where different Large Language Models (LLMs) can play chess against each other and be evaluated based on their performance.
+Below is a comprehensive guide to help build this program, covering architecture, technology stack, implementation steps, and key considerations.

 ---